 When you have a passion for food, it starts at home and then it can lead you all over the world for influences, Jim said.
 “It’s just that I’ve been fortunate to take in a lot of those influences in first-hand.”

-“We have a widely-traveled membership at The Callawassie Island Club,” Jim said.
+“We have a widely-traveled residents at The Callawassie Island Club,” Jim said.
 “They come from interesting places, they’ve been everywhere, and they know every occasion, from dinner with a fine wine, to a family outing with cheeseburgers.
 It’s worth listening to them.”